 Know the withdrawal and payment limits

-Choose the combination that best suits your traveler profile and remember to activate the international features of your cards.
+Choose the combination that best fits your traveler profile and remember to activate the international features of your cards.
 With the tips presented here, you will be prepared to enjoy your trip without financial worries.